heyjoeway/pyWSConsole/README.md

 ```
 command[,arg1,arg2,...]
 ```
-Sending the `help` command will respond with a list of available commands with their corresponding function signatures.
+Sending the `help` command will respond with a list of available commands with their corresponding function signatures, including type annotations.